Terri Rachals

 Terri Eden Maples Rachals is a former nurse from Georgia who was accused of killing people at Phoebe Putney Memorial Hospital in Albany, Georgia with potassium chloride, a heart-stopping drug.
 While suspected of killing at least nine of her patients, she was charged with only six murders, three of which she acknowledged possibly committing while in a "fugue state" in a recanted confession that she made to the Georgia Bureau of Investigation.

-Her trial, held in 1986, found her guilty on one of twenty aggravated assault charges.
-The other nineteen charges, as well as the ones for murder, were dismissed after a psychiatrist testified that she suffered from depression and other disorders that made her unaware of what she was doing.

-Rachals served 17 years in prison and was released in 2003.
+In 1986, Rachals was guilty on one of twenty aggravated assault charges.
+She was acquitted of murder.
+Rachals was sentenced to 17 years in prison and three years of probation.
+She served her entire sentence, and was released from prison in April 2003.